Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Accelerating PTA Milestones

-The S/N ratio for a GWB signal in PTA data can be increased through increasing the time-span of the dataset, or by increasing the number of monitored pulsars \citep{os_scaling_laws_siemens}.
-However, new pulsars usually cannot be added into a PTA immediately upon discovery, and generally require multiple years of timing data to assess their appropriateness for detection of GWBs with PTAs.
+The S/N for a GWB signal in PTA data can be raised by increasing the time-span of the dataset, or by increasing the number of monitored pulsars \citep{os_scaling_laws_siemens}.
+However, new pulsars usually cannot be added into a PTA immediately upon discovery, and generally require multiple years of timing data to assess their appropriateness for PTA analysis.
 A solution is to combine the data already collected by PTAs around the world into a single dataset, and analyze this joint dataset for a GWB signal.
-There are currently two PTAs apart from NANOGrav that have decades-worth of timing data on millisecond pulsars: the Parkes Pulsar Timing Array \citep{PPTA} (PPTA) and the European Pulsar Timing Array \citep{EPTA} (EPTA).
-Together, these PTAs, along with new PTAs in India \citep{InPTA}, China \citep{CPTA} and South Africa \citep{SKAPTA}, form the International Pulsar Timing Array \citep{IPTA} (IPTA).
+Beyond NANOGrav, there are currently two other PTAs apart that have decades-worth of timing data on millisecond pulsars: the Parkes Pulsar Timing Array \citep[PPTA,][]{PPTA} and the European Pulsar Timing Array \citep[EPTA,][]{EPTA}.
+Together, these PTAs, along with emerging PTAs in India \citep[InPTA,][]{InPTA}, China \citep[CPTA,][]{CPTA} and South Africa \citep[SAPTA,][]{SKAPTA}, form the International Pulsar Timing Array \citep[IPTA,][]{IPTA}.
 To date, the IPTA has published two data releases \citep{ipta_dr1, ipta_dr2}, which result in an increase in the number of pulsars relative to individual regional PTAs at that time, while also increasing the time-span of data for pulsars that are common across the three PTAs.
-The IPTA has also analyzed one of these datasets for GW signals \citep{ipta_dr1_gwb}, while the analysis of the latest data release \citep{ipta_dr2} is currently in progress.
+The IPTA has analyzed one of these datasets for GW signals \citep{ipta_dr1,ipta_dr1_gwb}, while the analysis of the latest data release \citep{ipta_dr2} is currently in progress.

-To quantify the improvement offered by the IPTA over NANOGrav-only data, we use the IPTA's second data release \citep{ipta_dr2}, DR2, and compare its sensitivity to that of the NANOGrav subset of the DR2 dataset, i.e., the NANOGrav 9 yr dataset \citep{ng9_data} (NG9).
-We estimate the sensitivity using {\sc hasasia} \citep{hasasia_paper, hasasia_code}, a software package that can calculate the per-frequency sensitivity of any PTA given the white and red noise properties of the pulsars.
-We use the noise properties of the pulsars provided with the public DR2 data, but do not include red noise since these parameters are highly covariant with a common process and would require a full GWB detection analysis for accurate calculation.
+To quantify the improvement offered by the IPTA over NANOGrav-only data, we use the IPTA's second data release \citep{ipta_dr2}, DR2, and compare its sensitivity to that of the NANOGrav subset of the DR2 dataset, i.e., the NANOGrav 9~yr dataset \citep{ng9_data} (NG9).
+We estimate the sensitivity using {\sc hasasia} \citep{hasasia_paper, hasasia_code}, a software package that can compute the per-frequency sensitivity of any PTA given the white and red noise properties of the pulsars.
+We use the noise properties of the pulsars provided with the public DR2 data, but do not include intrinsic red noise since these parameters are highly covariant with a common process and would require a full GWB detection analysis for accurate calculation.